ericleasemorgan/bringing-algorithms/classification-and-clustering/README.md

-# Simplistic training and classification scripts
+# Simplistic classification and visualized topic models

+This directory contains a set of files used to demonstrate: 1) a simplistic machine learning classification system and 2) two methods for visualizing topic models.

+## Simplistic classification

-This directory contains two Python scripts and a set of plain text files, and the intent is to use this directory's contents to: 1) train/create a classification model, and 2) apply the model to a set of unclassified documents.
+This section describes the use of two Python scripts and a set of plain text files.
+The intent is to use these files to: 1) train/create a classification model, and 2) apply the model to a set of unclassified documents.

 It is assumed you already have Python installed.
 You will then want to install the necessary Python libraries/modules that will do the actual work: